GoogleChrome/web-vitals/README.md

 - FCP and LCP are the first and largest contentful paints after the soft navigation.
 Prior reported paint times will not be counted for these metrics, even though these elements may remain between soft navigations, and may be the first or largest contentful item.
 - INP is reset to measure only interactions after the the soft navigation.
 - CLS is reset to measure again separate to the first page.

-_**Note:** It is not known at this time whether soft navigations will be weighted the same as full navigations.
-No weighting is included in this library at present and metrics are reported in the same way as full page load metrics._

 The metrics can be reported for Soft Navigations using the `reportSoftNavs: true` reporting option: